What’s the score?

 Launch on 27 February 2013 at Kaaistudio in Brussels.

 Editorial assistance: Charlotte De Somviele, Moritz Frischkorn, Yannick Kaftan, Kristien Van den Brande

 More Than One Tie

-Focussing on a nexus of artists surrounding Antonia Baehr and Werner Hirsch, More Than One Tie looks through the key hole of affinities into the artistic practices of Ida Wilde, Sabine Ercklentz, Isabell Spengler, Arantxa Martinez, Marc Siegel, Petra Sabisch, Andrea Neumann, Lindy Annis and Antonia Baehr.
+Focussing on a nexus of artists surrounding Antonia Baehr and Werner Hirsch, More Than One Tie looks through the key hole of affinities into the artistic practices of Ida Wilde, Sabine Ercklentz, Isabell Spengler, Arantxa Martinez, Marc Siegel, Andrea Neumann and Lindy Annis.
 The publication contains several online essays; a myriad of video, text, sound and images with these artists and how they care to organize (social) relations, make them productive, reflect upon them, criticize them.

 Concept & Editor: Tom Engels

 Advisor: Myriam Van Imschoot